-Are you considering to install a new water heater?
+Are you considering installing a new water heater?
 One thing you must evaluate is the risks when you are doing it by yourself.
 It is not a simple project, and seriousness needed to avoid making mistakes.

 If you are using an electric water heater, you need to look for the circuit breaker and turn it on.
 For a gas water heater, you need to light the pilot.
 These are the simple steps you should follow on how to turn on your water heater.

 How to Turn on a Water Heater- Step by Step Guide

 Before you begin the process of turning your water heater on, it’s important to ensure that the circuit in to which the heater connected turned off.
 This is for your safety, and it should not overlook.
 After turning off the circuit, it’s now okay to proceed.
 You will need to do the same if you’re using a gas water heater by ensuring the thermostat is off for safety purposes.

 In this second step, you need to close the open faucets.
 You might have been working on your water heater; hence, your hot water faucet might be open to letting in air.
 Allowing air to ensures prevention of creating an airlock.
-For you to restore the system and turn on the water back, you will need to close those faucets.
+To restore the system and turn on the water back, you will need to close those faucets.

 Here, turn the water heater tank’s cold water supply on.
 Allow it to refill.
 Severe damage can happen when the heating elements are turned back on with a tank which partially filled.
 Filling the tank replaces water that got lost while working on the tank.

 Now, remove the safety tag that locks out.
 It is a piece of tape that’s placed over the breaker to give a warning to anyone that gets near the panel to turn it on.
 This safety precaution prevents shocks and deaths.